All Episodes

 I think that liberalism still is waning.

-I don't believe liberalism won last year's elections.
+I don't believe liberalism won last year's elections, but see, here's the thing: elections have consequences.

-I still I I I hearken back to the you know, month of October when I was uh reading more and more blogs and listening to more and more callers tell me that, well, the Republicans need to learn a lesson.
+I still, I hearken back to the month of October when I was reading more and more blogs and listening to more and more callers tell me that, well, the Republicans need to learn a lesson.

-It's kind of like the liberals announcing America needs to learn a lesson, so we might as well lose the war in uh in Iraq.
+It's kind of like the liberals announcing America needs to learn a lesson, so we might as well lose the war in Iraq.

-Republicans were calling it Servatives are calling it they might as well lose.
+Conservatives are calling, they might as well lose.

 I mean, they need to learn a lesson.

-But it doesn't to me mean that liberalism is gaining and is is uh become more and more part of the fabric of American life.
+But it doesn't, to me, mean that liberalism is gaining and is become more and more part of the fabric of American life.

-The big the big thing that happened out there is that conservatives stopped being conservatives, and your example of who's now running the RNC is uh is a great example.
+The big thing that happened out there is that conservatives stopped being conservatives.

 Somebody else does.

-But all this is is the result of one thing the absence of elected conservative leadership in Washington.
+But all this is the result of one thing: the absence of elected conservative leadership in Washington.

 I am telling you, Peter, that if there were that, then you would see conservatives in this country rallying in droves.